 Paul has extensive experience in successfully defending professionals in errors and omissions claims and lawsuits.
 He has been quoted in, and his cases featured in, the New Jersey Law Journal, Law 360, and Reuters, among others.

 In the area of lawyers’ professional liability claims, Paul has successfully defended attorneys in a wide range of legal malpractice claims stemming from blown statutes of limitations to negligence in handling various types of underlying matters, including personal injury, matrimonial, estates and trusts administration and planning, residential and commercial real estate closings, workers’ compensation, products liability and commercial litigation cases.
-He has also successfully defended lawyers against aiding and abetting, conspiracy, fraud and state and federal Racketeer Influenced and Corrupt Organizations Act (“RICO”) claims.
+He has also successfully defended lawyers against aiding and abetting, conspiracy, fraud and state and federal Racketeer Influenced and Corrupt Organizations Act (“RICO”) claims, and has consulted on the Gramm-Leach-Bliley Act, federal patent infringement law and assets forfeiture laws.

 Paul also defends accountants in a wide range of professional liability lawsuits involving all levels of attestation services, tax, consulting and expert services, and SEC related services.
 Paul frequently represents accountants in investigations by federal, state and local agencies, including the Securities and Exchange Commission, the Federal Bureau of Investigation, the Internal Revenue Service, the U.S. Commodity Futures Trading Commission and the New Jersey State Board of Accountancy.
 He is frequently called upon to provide pre-litigation risk management services to accountants, including claims handling assistance and public and private subpoena response and risk management services.
 Paul serves as general counsel to several accounting firms, providing advice on quality control training and manuals, employment liability, and general risk management.